-We have three medical centres in Northland - Kerikeri Medical in Kerikeri and Paramount Medical and Widdowson Sprague Health in Whangarei.
-If you are moving to the region and looking to join a medical centre you will find useful information listed under each centre's page.
+We have three medical centres in Northland - The Doctors Kerikeri, and The Doctors Tikipunga and The Doctors Kamo in Whangarei.
+If you are moving to the region or looking to join a medical centre you will find useful information listed under each centre's page.
 If you are considering job opportunities in the region you can access these directly by clicking the Current Vacancies on each centre's page or visiting our Careers page for more information about opportunities within our group.

 Northland is the northern most region of NZ, sometimes referred to as the Far North.
 The population is spread across one main city, Whangarei, and a number of smaller towns, the largest and most well-known being Kerikeri.
 With a population of approximately 55,000 Whangarei is set on a coastline of beaches with a thriving retail centre, art galleries, museums, restaurants, cafes and bars, and regular events.
 Kerikeri, with a population of approximately 6,500, is widely known for its successful horticulture, beautiful beaches, niche food products, boutique vineyards, art galleries, cafes and crafts.

 Northland has a sub-tropical climate with warm summers.
 Locals says it never gets really cold and outdoor activities are the norm all year round.
 Whangarei hosts plenty of annual events covering food, sport, and the arts.
 There are plenty of walking and hiking trails with rural, native forest and coastal tracks to choose from.
 In Kerikeri the beaches are also a popular tourist attraction, as are game fishing, sailing and bush walking.
 You will find clothing boutiques, original crafts and gift shops, home décor, gourmet food stores and farmers markets offering fresh locally grown produce.
 Kerikeri was the site of the first permanent mission station in NZ and still has a historic buildings and sites to visit.